-After a breast reconstruction it is important to find a bra that fits and flatters your body to help you regain your confidence and feel more feminine.
+After any type of breast reconstruction it is important to find a bra that fits and flatters your body to help you regain your confidence and feel more feminine.
 A certified fitter can help you to find the perfect Anita bras to add to your wardrobe.

 Why Do I Need New Bras?

-Reconstructed breasts differ in shape and size to natural breasts which means your old bras will no longer fit comfortably or offer the right support.
+Reconstructed breast implants differ in shape and bust sizes to natural breasts which means your old bras will no longer fit comfortably or offer the right support.